CodingTrain/thecodingtrain.com/content/pages/guides/content-structure-guide.md

 Group links are an abstraction for specifying related groups of links that relate or are mentioned to the video.

 It may contain URLs that go outside of The Coding Train site, in which cases the URL should be the full web URL, or it may be for an internal resource in The Coding Train site.
-For the later, the URL should be the sub-path in the site for that resource that starts with `/`.
+For the latter, the URL should be the sub-path in the site for that resource that starts with `/`.

 The `"description"` and `"icon"` properties are optional, but `"title"` and `"url"` are required.

-For now, `"icon"` expects a short emoji string that relates to the link.
+`"icon"` expects a short emoji string that relates to the link.

 `"description"` on the other hand can be a long-ish string that describes the link or something about it.
 It may also contain MD style urls that will be parsed, so it may also contain anchor links related to the link.
 For example: `"By [Dan Shiffman](https://shiffman.net/) and [DSI](https://designsystems.international/)!"`.

 If `"groupLinks"` isn't set, it will default to an empty array.

+#### Credits

+Credits reference people or organizations that contributed to the video in some way.
+It is displayed on the website on a separate tab, formatted as `<title> by <name:url>)`.

 ### Video's Passenger Showcase